pushkar100/notes-clean-code-architecture/13-law-of-demeter.md

 The Law of Demeter states that we should hide the implementation details of our code as much as we can.

+Also known as **the principle of least knowledge**.

+**The tenet of clean code it advocates**

+_MAINTAINABILITY_

+**The 3 rules:**

+1. A unit should have only limited knowledge about other units
+2. A unit should only talk to its immediate friends
+3. A unit should not talk to strangers

+**What are units and what does talking mean?**

+A **unit**, in this context, is a specific coded abstraction: possibly a _function_, a _module_, or a _class_.

+**Talking** means interfacing with, such as calling the code of another module or having that other module call your code.

+_"Only talk to friends"_ means you should only interface with abstractions that you should have knowledge of.

+**Who are friends and who are strangers?**

+The LoD provides us guidance but it is up to us to defined who are an abstraction's friends and strangers.
+It depends on the context and level of abstraction

 **Why?**

 This ensures that we have loose coupling between our code.